Skip to main content

 Cal State Schools

-Applicants to Cal State schools must complete the same A to G course requirement as those applying to UC schools.
+Applicants to Cal State schools must complete the same general A to G course requirements as those applying to UC schools.
 Cal State applicants also cannot earn a grade lower than a C in an A to G course and need a 2.5 GPA (3.0 for non-California residents) in those courses to be eligible for admission—students with an A to G GPA between 2.00 and 2.49 (2.47 and 2.99 for non-California residents) may be evaluated on other factors.

 How to Find the Right UC or Cal State for You